zio/zio/docs/datatypes/core/zio/error-management.md

 ## Sequential and Parallel Errors

-A simple and regular ZIO application usually fails with one error, which is the first error encountered by the ZIO runtime.
+A simple and regular ZIO application usually fails with one error, which is the first error encountered by the ZIO runtime:

 ```scala mdoc:compile-only
 import zio._